NathanEid/GCP-Project/README.md

     - terraform init
     - terraform apply

-2. Create your Docker images and push it in your Repo in Container Registery by using some commands after create your images, activate docker service account and docker configure:
+2. Create your Docker images and push it in your Repo in Container Registery by using some commands after build your images, activate docker service account and docker configure:
     - docker tag python-app:latest us.gcr.io/nathan-eid/python-app:latest
     - docker push us.gcr.io/nathan-eid/python-app:latest